mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

     * He constantly said to give to the poor.
     * AND HE KNOWS THAT ECONOMIC PMM WONT WORK!
       * When Humanity hates everyone including themselves the Truth is always there.
 Rarely do people lose cohesion with the truth.
 The problem is by not accepting Jesus you have denied the truth.
 "I am the truth.
 I am the light of the word"

+* The all seeing eye pyramid is a pyramid of logic.
+God is at the top and we are the bottom.
+  * Jesus is the truth, God is the top.
+  * If we base Logic on the base that is us it'll fall apart.
+Your Subjections are not true because you've sinned..
+  * And the solution of linking everyone up to find the truth amoungst everyone will fail.
+    * Jesus was the truth!
+And you rejected him!
+This is a spiritual battle not a physical one!
+      * You're reach out to him during your beast system and he's gonna say "ehhh, no thank you".
+(He's also going to kill you but this was funnier).
+    * This is why Jesus talks about you can change reality if you believe it.
+"Faith as much as a mustard seed  could move a mountain."
+      * When you sin you kill your truth.
+You become finite instead of infinite.
+  * You have to understand this is infinity.
+Your finite games will not work.
+    * Jesus ressurected from the dead.
+That is the truth.
+Your logic will fail if you reject this: because it means everything you believe in is wrong.
+  * This why pyramids exist.
+It's Humanity taunting God.
+"Hey God, are you sure you are superiror?
+Because you built everything?
+The base seems to support the eye, not the other way around."

+* Why would god make israel as an attempt to control Humanity when he knew the economics and spirituality of it wouldn't work!
+  * He did it to prove that even if he did try an build a nation the people would reject him
+    * Then he proved that Humans would reject the truth by sending JEsus
+      * It just so happens that Jesus also died for your sins.

 ## Reality, God, Jesus One Liners:
 * A.I. could solve the hard line problem but only on the materialistic side.
 The sociological side can't be solved by A.I. and thus cohesion drop to 0 even in a perfectly fair world.